cmars/hockeypuck/contrib/docker-compose/standalone/README.md

    You can keep track of progress by running `docker-compose logs -f hockeypuck`.
 * Once you are sure Hockeypuck has loaded all keys, you can run `./clean-sks-dump.bash` to remove the dump files and recover disk space.

+## BEWARE

+Docker-compose before v1.29 does not parse quoted values like a POSIX shell would.
+This means that normally you should not quote values in `.env`, as docker-compose's old behaviour is highly unintuitive.

+The scripts in this directory try to compensate, and can parse *double* quotes around ALIAS_FQDNS, CLUSTER_FQDNS, and HKP_LOG_FORMAT values *only*, as these values will normally contain whitespace and so most users will instinctively quote them anyway.

+In all other cases, enclosing quotes MUST NOT be used.

 # Configuration